|

 other paraphernalia under the guidance of 'father José'.

+How could we fall?
 The tepuis are flat-topped mountain formations with

 sheer walls, nestled in one of the least explored regions